I am an assistant professor in Statistics at Bocconi University, Department of Decision Sciences. I am also a member of the BayesLab at Bocconi.

-Generally speaking I am interested in Probability, Statistics and Machine Learning, with a particular focus on scalable Bayesian computation.
-More specifically I am working on:
+Broadly speaking, my research lies at the intersection of Statistics, Applied Probability and Machine Learning, with a particular focus on Bayesian computation.
+More specifically I have been working on:

-- Computational Statistics: Monte Carlo methods, Markov Chain Monte Carlo algorithms, approximate inference methods;
+Computational Statistics and Machine Learning: Monte Carlo methods, Markov Chain Monte Carlo algorithms, variational inferences, computational complexity of Bayesian methods;

-- Bayesian Statistics: Bayesian Nonparametrics, Hierarchical models, Random Partition Models;
+Bayesian modeling: Bayesian Nonparametrics, Hierarchical models, Random Partition Models;

-- Probability Theory: Stochastic processes, Markov chains, point processes and random measures, Dirichlet forms;
+Probability Theory: Stochastic processes, Markov chains, point processes and random measures;

 Email: giacomo.zanella at unibocconi.it